pietrobraione/jbse-manual/text/using.rst

 Setting the calculator
 ======================

 An ``Engine`` needs to be able to create, from time to time, new symbolic expression.
 When this happens, some basic manipulations are usually performed on the created symbolic expression at the purpose of simplifying it.
 For example, it is possible to configure an ``Engine`` so it, whenever it must add the symbol ``a`` to the number ``0``, simplifies the resulting expression ``a + 0`` to ``a``.
 To this end, an ``Engine`` depends on an object extending the abstract class ``jbse.val.Calculator``, that it uses to create and manipulate all the symbolic expressions, and that performs all the simplifications on-the-fly.
 It is therefore necessary to inject the dependency to a suitable subclass of ``Calculator`` through the method ``setCalculator(Calculator)`` of the classes ``EngineParameters`` and ``RunnerParameters``.
 Currently, the only concrete subclass of ``Calculator`` is the class ``jbse.rewr.CalculatorRewriting``.
-A ``CalculatorRewriting`` that applies a set of rewriting rules to simplify all the symbolic expressions it produces.
+A ``CalculatorRewriting`` applies a set of rewriting rules to simplify all the symbolic expressions it produces.
 It is possible to plug the rewriting rules, implemented as subclasses of ``jbse.rewr.RewriterCalculatorRewriting``, by invoking the ``CalculatorRewriting.addRewriter(RewriterCalculatorRewriting)`` method.
 The package ``jbse.rewr`` contains a collection of rewriting rules performing some useful simplifications.
 The most important ones, that are essentially compulsory, are:

 * ``jbse.rewr.RewriterExpressionOrConversionOnSimplex``: necessary to simplify all the expressions whose operands are numeric, e.g., to simplify ``3 + 2`` to ``5``;
 * ``jbse.rewr.RewriterFunctionApplicationOnSimplex``: similar to the previous, where the operator is a (symbolic) function application as ``sin``, ``cos``, ``max``, ``min``...